Best Sports and Remedial Massage in Brisbane

 Strategies to improve sleep:

-2. Switch from reading on a phone to reading a book.
-Studies show the blue light from screens can affect sleep.
+2. Switch from reading on the phone/ ipad to reading a book.
+Research shows 'blue light' from screens can affect sleep patters.

-3. Stay active – physical activity is known to help improve our sleep.
+3. Stay active - physical activity is know to improve sleep.

-4. Set a timer on your phone to tell you to get ready for bed.
+4. Set a time on your phone to remind you to go to bed.

 Contact Us to Learn More About Health Coaching